 The government's role is to develop laws affecting migration, to enforce the law, and to educate people about the law.
-The Department of Immigration and Border Protection is the government department that administers the law, as well as the immigration program.
+The Department of Home Affairs is the government department that administers the law, as well as the immigration program.

 The humanitarian program has two components:

-- Offshore resettlement application - when people apply overseas for a protection visa, before arriving in Australia.
+- Refugee visas (offshore) - when people apply overseas for a protection visa, before arriving in Australia.

-- Onshore protection application - when people arrive onshore in Australia or its territories such as Christmas Island and seek asylum directly from the Australian government.
+- Protection visas (onshore) - when people arrive in Australia or its territories and seek asylum directly from the Australian government.

 For more information on the current federal government migration policy, and how refugee protection status is considered, refer to the following websites:

 The Refugee Council of Australia (RCoA) - Get the facts about refugees